-Figure A111 and Figure A112 shows the total number of M2M constraint-hours coordinated between MISO and both PJM and SPP, respectively.
-The top panel represents coordinated flowgates located in PJM, and the bottom panel represents flowgates located in MISO.
-The
+Figure A117 and Figure A118 shows the total number of M2M constraint-hours coordinated between MISO and both PJM and SPP.
+The top panel shows flowgates in PJM/SPP, and the bottom panel shows MISO flowgates.
+The darker shaded bars shows the number of peak hours when coordinated flowgates were active.
+The lighter shade shows the total for off-peak hours.